Five Ways to Design Impactful Experiences in Financial Services

 While better catering to customer needs and behaviors, experience investments must drive business growth.
 In financial services especially, legacy business models can hinder brands from moving quickly enough to capitalize on growth opportunities to get access to new revenue sources and untapped customer data.

 One way in which incumbent brands can better shift to market dynamics and customer needs is through strategic partnerships or purchases to get access to new platforms and technology, rather than building entirely in-house.

 AXA recently partnered with insurtech company, Slice, to offer on-demand cyber insurance to small businesses – specifically, taking a policy normally sold with a $5-$10 million limit, and bringing it down to $250,000 to $3 million.
-The platform, powered by Slice, allows small business customers to purchase comprehensive coverage in a matter of minutes, submit first notice of loss through claims bots and offers insightful data to help SMBs understand their cyber risk exposure.
+The platform, powered by Slice, allows small business customers to purchase comprehensive coverage in a matter of minutes, submit the first notice of loss through claims bots and offers insightful data to help SMBs understand their cyber risk exposure.
 Customers also see an individualized dashboard with an overall cyber risk assessment and scores along with benchmark scores of their industry peers across each risk category.
-By partnering with an emerging player, AXA was able to bring a first-in-kind product to market in just three short months – delivering unique value to a new customer base while growing the business and tapping into new data.
+By partnering with an emerging player, AXA was able to bring the first-in-kind product to market in just three short months – delivering unique value to a new customer base while growing the business and tapping into new data.